VerifyTests/Verify/docs/parameterised.md

 ### TestFixtureSourceUsage

-When using a [TestFixtureSource](https://docs.nunit.org/articles/nunit/writing-tests/attributes/testfixturesource.html) the the name provided by NUnit will be as the `TestMethodName`.
+When using a [TestFixtureSource](https://docs.nunit.org/articles/nunit/writing-tests/attributes/testfixturesource.html) the name provided by NUnit will be as the `TestMethodName`.

 <!-- snippet: TestFixtureSourceUsage.cs -->
 <a id='snippet-TestFixtureSourceUsage.cs'></a>